jax-ml/jax-ai-stack/docs/digits_diffusion_model.md

 ### U-Net Architecture

 The U-Net architecture serves as the backbone of our diffusion model.
 It consists of:
-- Encoder path with downsampling
+- An encoder path with downsampling;
-- Bridge with attention mechanism
+- A bridge with an [attention mechanism](https://en.wikipedia.org/wiki/Attention_(machine_learning);
-- Decoder path with upsampling
+- A decoder path with upsampling;
-- Skip connections between encoder and decoder
+- Skip connections between encoder and decoder.

 ```{code-cell}
 :id: F4pxdITOuk79